 Right now?
 We don't find you local support if a venue asks for it.
 Full disclosure though, we will probably end up sliding you some contacts from our personal database to get you pointed in the right direction if we have them.
 We don't guarantee gigs in certain cities on certain days.
 However, this is one of the core problems that we are constantly developing a solution for.
 So this one is more of an "almost" and "not yet" than a "no." As previously stated, we can't guarantee the venue/promoter will pay you.
 But one of our goals is to keep growing enough to build some sort of indie ticketing app to help solve this problem/increase show attendences all over the country.

 No problem.
 We can get you booked.

-Do you only book gigs for certain genres?
+Do you only help book gigs for certain genres?

-We book gigs for all genres.
+We help book gigs for all genres.
 Yeah, some are more difficult to book, but we try our best and have a very effective process.
 We also think genres are kind of stupid and outplayed.
-How good your music is actually has a lot to do with how many gigs you book and how good the gigs are.
+How good your music is and how experienced and professional you come off as actually has a lot to do with how many gigs you book and how good the gigs are.

 Our last tour kind of sucked.
 I'm not sure about touring.
 Why should we use Bandturo?